testert1ng/limited-factoring/README.md

 ### Input Validation

-The input validation strictly limit the input values are follwing the constraints.
+The input validation strictly limits the input values are following the constraints.

 - Target number (N) can only be positive integer less than 2^60
 - Number of factors (K) is a positive integer less than 32